 What is Student Aid Index (SAI)?

-This year’s FAFSA process has introduced the Student Aid Index (SAI) which supersedes the Expected Family Contribution (EFC) formula.
-The SAI is similar to the EFC with a few different factors that will now be considered when determining the student’s aid.
-To determine Student Aid Index, try the new SAI Calculator.
+The Student Aid Index (SAI) replaced the Expected Family Contribution (EFC) formula.
+Students and parents now use this Student Aid Index (SAI) to estimate the aid offer from the FAFSA for the school year.
+While the SAI methodology is similar to the EFC, there are different factors now considered when determining the student’s aid.
+To estimate the Student Aid Index, try our Student Aid Index (SAI) Calculator.

 Cost of Attendance (COA) Changes